Odyno/simple-vertical-timeline/README.md

 Yes and no, if you don't want to customise the timeline, that's all.
 But if you want you can try to customise the event as you want.
 Now all the short code are on place and it's only up to you to add event or custom comment.
 Enjoy

-Reposive View | Shares links
+Resposive View | Shares links
 ------------ | -------------
 ![GitHub Logo](/assets/screenshot-5.jpg) | ![GitHub Logo](/assets/screenshot-6.png)